 He is a member of Tucker Ellis’s Diversity and Green Initiative Committees.

-He was the subject of a feature article, "Bar President Carter Strang Says Percentage of Minorities in Law 'Unacceptable'," in The Plain Dealer (July 5, 2012), and he was profiled in the October 2, 2012 edition of Crain's Cleveland Business, "The Interview: Carter E. Strang, President, Cleveland Metropolitan Bar Association."
-Other features include "Who to Watch: Law" in the November 2012 edition of Crain's Cleveland Business; "What One Law Firm and One Lawyer Have Done for Our City's Youngsters" in Law Notes, a publication of Cleveland-Marshall Law Alumni Association (Spring 2009); and "Teacher Turned Lawyer," Kent State Magazine (2009).
+He has been the subject of feature articles: “Diversity and Pride,” Shaker Life Magazine (February-March 2013); "Bar President Carter Strang Says Percentage of Minorities in Law 'Unacceptable'," The Plain Dealer (2012); "The Interview: Carter E. Strang, President, Cleveland Metropolitan Bar Association," Crain's Cleveland Business (2012).
+Other features include "Who to Watch: Law," Crain's Cleveland Business (2012); "What One Law Firm and One Lawyer Have Done for Our City's Youngsters," Law Notes, a publication of Cleveland-Marshall Law Alumni Association (2009); and "Teacher Turned Lawyer," Kent State Magazine (2009).
 He has been frequently quoted in The National Law Journal and other publications on a variety of topics.

 Carter was an Associate and Partner with Arter & Hadden LLP (1984-2003) where he was a contributing author of the “A&H Ohio Product Liability Update.”
 He is a graduate of the International Association of Defense Counsel Academy.